Real people. Real places. Real stories.

 What to Submit to us?

-- STORY LENGTH: Our story limit is 10,000 words, but MEMBERS can submit up to 15,000 word stories.
+- STORY LENGTH: Our story limit is 3,500 words, but MEMBERS can submit up to 12,500 word stories.

 - CONTENT: To put it simply, we're looking for good stories, measured both by the quality of the writing and the skill in storytelling.
-We prefer prose that elicits emotion: make us laugh or cry, think or consider, anything on the edges or in between.
+We prefer prose that elicits emotion: make us laugh or cry, think or consider, anything on the edge or in between.

 - GENRE AND STYLE: Good stories don’t just come in all shapes and sizes, but in all genres, too (fiction and nonfiction).
 Although some genres naturally lend themselves to certain feelings, by no means do we expect authors to follow preordained paths.
 We like stories that cross genres, experiment, and push the boundaries of literature while maintaining the utmost quality in literary technique and storytelling, which is why we're open to just about anything.